Want to know five simple ways to improve your health now? Join our newsletter:

-For pain, Advil®, Motrin® or prescription Toradol® work great – depend upon your doctor’s advice.
+For pain, Advil®, Motrin® or prescription Toradol® work great – dependent upon your doctor’s advice.
 Never take a medication without clearing it with your doctor first.
-These are non-narcotic, so you don’t get sleepy, constipated or have other issues; however they are great anti-inflammatories.
+These are non-narcotic, so you don’t get sleepy, constipated or have other issues; however, they are great anti-inflammatories.
 Take them on a regular basis the first 2-3 days after the procedure.
 For pain not relieved by these medications, use the prescription Tylenol with Codeine or Vicodin that was prescribed for you.
 We may also occasionally give you a few days of bladder spasm medication.

 Do not take blood thinners or aspirin products for one week or as directed by your physician.

 Take it easy for the first 48 hours after the procedure.
 Do not drive or operate dangerous equipment for 48 hours following anesthesia.
 You may be able to resume non-strenuous activities after 48 hours unless otherwise directed by your physician.
 Avoid strenuous exercise, heavy lifting greater than 20 pounds, bike riding, and yard work for two weeks, as the vibrations and movement may cause bleeding.
 No sexual activity for two weeks after surgery.

 You will need a catheter to drain your bladder depending upon the extent of your surgery.
 Catheters are generally removed within 24 to 48 hours in the Urology Clinic.
 Wash around the catheter with soap and water and rinse well.
 You may shower, but avoid baths until the catheter is removed.

 Avoid coffee, tea, carbonated beverages, alcoholic beverages, citrus juices, spicy foods and smoking for the first month following surgery.